trungbui2000/college-tuition-diversity-analysis/README.md

 # Statistics and Data Science Paper Analysis
-##### Below is a short summary of our findings, the attached document named `project.pdf` gives a full project report of our findings and `project-explore.ipynb`
+##### Below is a short summary of our findings, the attached document named `project.pdf` gives a full project report of our findings.
+Furthermore, `project-explore.ipynb` will show our data cleaning and visualization process as well as how we got to our conclusion.

 ## Abstract
 Deciding which college to attend has always been a difficult and life-changing moment for people and as a result, we wanted to help incoming students to understand the different factors that goes into determining how much an univesrsity tuition would be.
 Furthermore, we are interested in the representation of African-American in post-secondary institution and thus, we will be comparing the enrollment percepntage of African-American to other major races such as Hispanic, White and Asian.